Sustainable Site Management- Conservation and Nature Play – Part Two

 Wolf Brother’s Wildwoods

-This resource has been produced to support teachers who are reading the novel Wolf Brother by Michelle Paver with their classes.
+This popular resource has been produced to support teachers who are reading the novel Wolf Brother by Michelle Paver with their classes.
 Set in Mesolithic times, the novel is not only an exciting read but also reveals much about the lives of hunter-gatherers who lived in Scotland 10,000 years ago.

 The resource aims to: